maikelbos0/VDT.Core.Blazor.GlobalEventHandler/src/VDT.Core.XmlConverter/README.md

 ﻿# VDT.Core.XmlConverter

-Converter for converting XML documents to other formats such as Markdown
+Converter for converting XML documents to other formats such as Markdown.

 A new XmlConverter with default options converts each node and each element into a semantically identical version of itself.
 Essentially it does nothing.
 To convert nodes into other content, implement your own `INodeConverter` or `IElementConverter` and set it up using the `ConverterOptions` object passed when